microsoft/MSLab/Scenarios/S2D and Metadata deep dive/readme.md

 ## About the lab

-This lab talks about Pool and Volume metadata.
+This lab talks about Pool and Virtual Disks (S2D Volumes) metadata.
 It demonstrates how to display metadata and what different metadata configurations exist.

 Run all scripts from DC